 We will remove both arches and headwalls of Church Farm Culvert, and replace the culvert with a new precast reinforced concrete box unit.
 This work is regarded as an efficient and cost effective option to bring the structure up to current standards, protecting its future use.
 We currently estimate these works will take approximately five months to complete, subject to the works not been impacted by poor weather or unexpected issues arising.

-A full closure of the High Street at the structure is required, 24 hours a day until the works are complete from Watch House Road for approximately 180 metres.
+A full closure of the High Street at the structure will be required for the main works, 24 hours a day until the works are complete from Watch House Road for approximately 180 metres.

-Advanced warning notices will be in place prior to any works and appropriate diversions in place during any road closures.
+Advanced warning notices are in place and appropriate diversions will be in place during any planned road closures.

 Some Clearway/No Parking areas have been identified to support traffic flows in the area to ensure safe manoeuvres can be carried out by large vehicles such as buses and emergency services.

 Access to properties and businesses will be available from either side of the closure point, either via a formal diversion or local alternative routes.
-Information relating to pedestrian access and arrangements for bus passengers, will be communicated at a later date.
+Pedestrian access will be maintained at all times.